Almondsbury: Education

+Education is provided by Almondsbury Church of England Primary School.
+This is a state maintained school.
+The most recent Ofsted report has been rated outstanding.
+For secondary education, Almondsbury is served by The Castle School and Marlwood School.

 Sport and leisure

 Almondsbury is home to non-League football club Almondsbury F.C. who play at Almondsbury Sports & Social Complex on Gloucester Road.
-Almondbury Cricket Club and Almondsbury Tennis club are also based at the same site.
+Almondsbury Cricket Club and Almondsbury Tennis club are also based at the same site.
 Gloucestershire FA are also based in Almondsbury at Oakland Park.
 North Bristol RFC play next door.

 Almondsbury is home to St Nick's Gaelic Athletic Association club.